Welcome to today's edition of the Rush 24-7 podcast.

 Great.

-My name's Andrew.
+My name is Andrew.

-Emails, tweets, texts, Facebook messages from three or four of these people that are incredibly curious, um, shout outs over Facebook saying, Oh boy, you actually have a conservative guy who's willing to stand up to the old republic and Lindsay Graham and and uh John McCain and do something that we all believe in, and I think they're starting to see that they believe in some of the same things I do.
+Overnight, literally overnight, emails, tweets, texts, Facebook messages from three or four of these people that are incredibly curious, shout-outs over Facebook saying, oh, boy, you actually have a conservative guy who's willing to stand up to the old Republic and Lindsey Graham and John McCain and do something that we all believe in.

-Wait, your liberal buddies had that to say.
+Wait, your liberal buddies had that to say?

 They did.

-Well, they think they're liberal, but they I don't think they ever take the time to really investigate.
+Well, they think they're liberal, but I don't think they ever take the time to really investigate.

 Okay, I get it.

-But these these are your libertarian gay guys, and and and so they don't like McCain and Et Munch, and and that's who they associate with the Republican Party, so Rand Paul and the young guy show up and they have a change of heart.
+But these are your libertarian gay guys, and so they don't like McCain and Et Munch, and that's who they associate with the Republican Party.

 Is that what you heard?

-Yeah, and they have a good curiosity for what the Tea Party represents, and you know, they want to see Occupy Unmasked with me, which I've been trying to have them watch for ages because two of my own.
+And, you know, they want to see Occupy Unmasked with me, which I've been trying to have them watch for ages because two of us are.

-Well, now see this uh Andrew, this is this is great.
+Well, now, see, Andrew, this is great.

 I thank you.

-This is in a way what I was talking about when I was telling callers this week, it's going to take an event.
+This is, in a way, what I was talking about when I was telling callers this week, it's going to take an event that we're beyond words now.

-Fifty years of words to people.
+50 years of words to people.

 And last night was such an event.

-Again, now I don't know how long its effects will be, how long its legs are, but it can't be denied that it happened.
+Again, now, I don't know how long its effects will be, how long its legs are, but it can't be denied that it happened.

 A brief timeout.